-- Total Assets increased in FY 2015 by \$2.6 million primarily as a result of capturing the construction costs of the San Acacia to Bosque del Apache levee project (San Acacia project).
-This increase was offset by a reduction in current and other short term assets (see details below). - Current and other short term assets decreased by \$1.6 million.
-Cash and investments are down primarily as a result of payment of \$900,000 for the Districts matching portion of the San Acacia project.
-Inventory reflects a slight downward movement.
-Management made an effort during the past year to monitor and reduce the amount of inventory on hand.
-The District intends to work towards a 'just in time' inventory method where possible.
-This will be an ongoing effort due to the quantities of inventory on hand that need to be reduced to manageable levels. - Capital Assets increased \$4.3 million; \$4.0 million as a result of the District's participation in the San Acacia project that was started construction in fiscal year 2015 and \$300,000 from the purchase of heavy equipment.
+- Total Assets increased in fiscal year 2016 by \$3.6 million primarily as a result of capturing the construction costs of the San Acacia to Bosque del Apache levee project (San Acacia project) and the change in cash (see below for details). - Current and other short term assets increased by 11.95% or \$2.6 million.
+Cash and investments are up \$1.1 million and the District has recognized the \$1.5 million due from the New Mexico Finance Authority for the San Acacia Project that was outstanding as of June 30, 2016. - Capital Assets increased approximately \$1.0 million; \$1.5 million as a result of the District's participation in the San Acacia project offset by a \$500 thousand reduction in depreciable property attributable to depreciation expense exceeding the cost of new additions.